darthlukan/gotemps/README.md

 ## Description

 > GoTemps is a command line temperature converter.
-It converts between Fahranheit and Celcius given input like 32C, 0c, 70F, 50f.
+It converts between Fahrenheit and Celsius given input like 32C, 0c, 70F, 50f.

 ## Usage